wallymathieu/assertfail/_posts/2019-08-26-Is-there-microservices-or-is-it-an-architectural-dream-cloud.md

 See for instance [kgrzybek modular monolith](https://github.com/kgrzybek/modular-monolith-with-ddd)

-### Towards distributed monolith

-A monolithic application in a single repository that is deployed as many different services with different roles.
-Could also be that you have a system that has very tight coupling between many components making it easier to merge everything into one repository sooner or later.

 ### Towards functionservices

 Instead of going towards bigger things we will probably also see a move towards smaller services.
 Some of the defninitions above hint at a microservices view that is more around writing very small things that resemble functions instead of being built around a bounded context.
 Perhaps serverless hosting solutions will help solidify this style.